-Figure E.1 provides a graphical illustration of the plane-slot relationships throughout 2017.
-The contents of Figure E.1 are primarily drawn from the information provided by Aerospace Corporation and cross-checked against the Operational Advisories.
+Figure E.1 provides a graphical illustration of the plane-slot relationships throughout 2018.
+The contents of Figure E.1 are primarily drawn from the information provided by The Aerospace Corporation and cross-checked against the operational advisories.
 In the cases where an SV is decommissioned or a new SV is launched, the appropriate NANUs were also checked to confirm dates.
-In some cases, multiple satellites fall within the same slot definition for a period of time.
-These special cases did not occur in 2017.
 The dates when satellites are judged to be present in a slot location are noted only when a change occurs in the plane-slot during the year.
 This allows the reader to determine when multiple satellites occupied the same slot.